 THE DECK: This Is Where Cable Railings Come Into The Picture

-When Robert came to us he was installing the brand new cedar wood deck himself.
-Two opposing decks rise up meeting the house, a large gazebo in the middle to offer a place to rest protected and enjoy the natural splendor.
+When Robert came to us, he was installing the brand new cedar wood deck himself.
+Two opposing decks rise, meeting the house, a large pavilion in the middle to offer a place to rest protected and enjoy the natural splendor.

 THE PREPARATION: Client Interaction & Developing The Perfect Solution

-We guided Robert to fill out the “Stairs Measurement Request Form” giving our CAD team the information they need to appropriately spec out measurements for a final railing design.
-Once that is done we send along with these CAD designs for final approval.
+We guided Robert to fill out the "Stairs Measurement Request Form" giving our CAD team the necessary information to specify measurements for a final railing design appropriately.
+Once that is done, we send along these CAD designs for final approval.

 THE ORDER: Supplying The Final Customized Product

-We understand that installation can be overwhelming, so prior to shipping, we forwarded Robert installation links and guides.
+We understand that installation can be overwhelming, so we forwarded Robert installation links and guides before shipping.
 This gave him time to understand the product and clear his doubts.

-We even supplied a picture of their ready-to-go freight shipment, and a page with shipping information including the tracking number to ensure that all his required products were included in the shipment without fail and he could easily locate or track them while they were in transit.
+We even supplied a picture of their ready-to-go freight shipment and a page with shipping information, including the tracking number, to ensure that all his required products were included in the shipment without fail.
+He could quickly locate or track them while they were in transit.

 THE RESPONSE: Client Satisfaction Is The Essence Of Our Service

-Below were the verbatim of client's appreciation for our services:
+Below was the verbatim of the client's appreciation for our services: